Skip to main content

 Set the risk context

-We define the business context, risk categories, and appetite the framework needs to support.
+We define the business context, risk categories, and decision thresholds the model needs to support.

 2